lesaux/terraform-aws-rancher-ha/README.md

 - An existing keypair in AWS.
 - An existing public hosted zone for your domain.
-- Create a terraform.tfvars like:
+- Create a terraform.tfvars file with your secrets:
 ```
 aws_access_key  = "yourawsaccesskey"
 aws_secret_key  = "yourawssecretkey"